 Who else is going?

-Students are housed according to age and major, so you will be placed in a cabin with others who are close in age and studying the same discipline.
-Blue Lake celebrates the uniqueness of each art form, so you’ll also have the opportunity to share experiences with others who have different interests and talents.
-Most students who come to camp do not know others, so making new friends is a priority for everyone within the camp community.
+Students are housed according to grade, major, and gender.
+You will be placed in a cabin with others who are close in age and studying the same artistic discipline.
+Blue Lake celebrates the interconnectedness of the arts, so you’ll also have the opportunity to share experiences with others who have different interests and talents throughout the camp experience.
+Most students who come to camp do not know others.
+Making new friends is a priority for everyone within the camp community!
+Visit Housing & Cabin Mates for more information on housing policies.

 A part of Blue Lake’s philosophy centers on allowing a camper to focus — without outside distraction — on their own growth and self-improvement, whether artistic or personal.
 In fact, this is a long-standing tradition within many American residential youth camps.
 Independence cannot flourish, but homesickness certainly will, with constant communication from home.
 Therefore, Blue Lake does not permit students to use land lines or personal cell phones while at camp.
 Campers should plan to leave their phones and other cellular devices with parents/guardians upon check-in, and families are expected to fully support this camp policy.